segmentio/segment-docs/README.md

 # segment-docs

-This is a blank template for segment-docs

-## Contributing to the Segment Docs
+# Contributing to the Segment Docs

 You can make a limited range of edits from the Github site, but this system works best if you clone it locally so you can run test builds.

-### Setup instructions
+# Setup instructions
 1. First, clone the repo to your local machine.
 2. From the command-line, run `make env` to run the Ruby bundler and install the stuff you need to run the repo.
    **Tip**: If you ever need to do this again, you can run `make deps`.